 The mission of the Inner Well Institute is to help clients develop individualized self-care tool kits to enhance their well-being.
-The Institute offers integrative and holistic modalities drawn from positive psychology, self-compassion research, mindsight (a combination of mindfulness and insight), mindfulness meditation, and movement education (qigong and tai chi).
+The Institute offers integrative and holistic modalities drawn from positive psychology, self-compassion, research, mindsight (a combination of mindfulness and insight), mindfulness meditation, and movement education (qigong and tai chi).

-- Training for Eldering with Grace Wellness Project facilitators who wish to host the small groups in faith communities and community centers.
+TRAINING FOR ELDERING WITH GRACE WELLNESS PROJECT FACILITATORS who wish to host the small groups in faith communities and community centers.

-In 2015, Sharon, together with a local task force, began creating a wellness program for those desiring to live into their third chapters (ages 65 and beyond) with dignity, wisdom, and resilience.
-Together they learned that today’s elders are significantly different than those of previous generations.
+In 2015, Sharon, together with a local task force, began creating a wellness program for those desiring to live into their third chapters (ages 55 and beyond) with dignity, wisdom, and resilience.
+Today’s elders are significantly different than those of previous generations.
 Many are designing new lives by beginning encore careers, seeking creative ways to age in place, and reclaiming a sense of well-being by engaging in complementary practices, such as meditation, centering prayer, qigong, and tai chi.